scarlettkuro/diploma_of_hope/README.txt

 I support now:
-Plain (regular) automata : with N inputs to one output Block automata : with input and output to some group of elemets Trivial automata: doesn't change anything
+Plain (regular) automata : with N inputs to one output Block automata : with input and output to some group of elements Trivial automata: doesn't change anything

 Straight Cypher : only pass data through CA